 So a few weeks ago I shared my Creation Preschool Pack and today I’m back with my second one to share!
-This one picks up where the creation story ends and is all about Adam and Eve.
+This one picks up where the creation story ends and is all about the Adam and Eve story for kids.

 Like I shared before, I have been so blessed by others sharing their activities on the internet that I wanted to share some things that I have come up with to use here at home and in my Sunday school class to supplement our curriculum.
-Please feel free to use these printables for your own personal use.
+Please feel free to use these Adam and Eve story for kids printables for your own personal use.
 You can download the entire pack by clicking here.

 So here’s what you’ll find in this pack: